shipt/py-volley/README.md

 Documentation: https://animated-guacamole-53e254cf.pages.github.io/

 Volley makes building event stream applications easier and more accessible.
 Use Volley if you need to quickly develop an application to consume messages, processes them (and do other things), then publish results to one or many places.
-Dead letters queues are also easily configured.
-Volley was inspired by the ease of use and developer experience in the [Flask](https://github.com/pallets/flask) and [FastAPI](https://github.com/tiangolo/fastapi) projects, and aims to make working with queue based and event driven system as accessible as REST APIs.
+Volley was inspired ease of use and developer experience provided by the [Flask](https://github.com/pallets/flask) and [FastAPI](https://github.com/tiangolo/fastapi) projects, and aims to make working with queue based and event driven system as accessible as REST APIs.

+Volley handles a number of operations that need to happen before and after processing a message.
+Reading the data, serialization, data validation, all need to happen before data reaches your application.
+If these fail, Volley can route the message to a dead-letter-queue.
+After processing, Volley again handles data validation, serialization, and the writing/publishing of data to any number of output queues.
+Finally, upon successfully delivery of that message to the target queue, Volley handles marking it as read or deleting it from the input queue.

-Volley provides an extensible Python interface to queue-like technologies with built in support for [Apache Kafka](https://kafka.apache.org/) and [RSMQ](https://github.com/mlasevich/PyRSMQ) (Redis Simple Message Queue).
-Volley is easily extended to any queue technology through plugins.
-We provide an example for building a plugin for a Postgres queue in our [examples](./example/plugins/my_plugin.py)
+All of Volley's major operations (connectors, serializers, data validation/model handling) can be extended with plugins, and comes with built in support for queues-like technologies [Apache Kafka](https://kafka.apache.org/) and [RSMQ](https://github.com/mlasevich/PyRSMQ) (Redis Simple Message Queue).
+There is a plugin built for a Postgres queue in our [examples](./example/plugins/my_plugin.py).